zalando-zmon/zmon-docs/docs/user/alert-definitions.rst

 *****************

 Alert definitions specify when (condition, time period) and who (team) to notify for a desired monitoring event.
-Alert definitions can only be defined in the ZMON web frontend.
+Alert definitions can be defined in the ZMON web frontend and via the :ref:`ZMON CLI <zmon-cli>`.

 The following fields exist for alert definitions: